jeromeetienne/jsinside.com/videos/incubator/2014-04-28-08-00-00-betterjs-intro/slides/slides.md

 --

-### How To Install Better in Node.js
+### How To Install Better in Node.js?

-* Install it in your project
+* Install it in your project.
-* Include it in your code
+* Include it in your code.
-* Use it in your application
+* Use it in your application.

 --

-### How To Install It
+### How To Install It?

-Using the usual npm install line
+Using the usual npm install line.

 ```
 npm install better.js
 ```
 --

-### How To Include It In Your Code
+### How To Include It In Your Code?

 Using the usual require() line